pragneshanekal/sample-repo/README.md

    </bash>

 ## Dependencies
-- `langgraph`
-- `streamlit`
-- `pydantic`
-- `langchain_openai`
-- `langchain_core`
+- `langgraph`: For managing the code generation workflow.
+- `streamlit`: For creating the web application interface.
+- `pydantic`: For data validation and settings management.
+- `langchain_openai`: For integrating OpenAI\'s language models.
+- `langchain_core`: For core functionalities of LangChain.
+- `logging`: For logging application events and errors.

 ## Configuration Instructions
-- Enter your OpenAI API key in the sidebar of the Streamlit application to enable code generation functionality.
+To use the application, you need to provide your OpenAI API key.
+Enter the key in the sidebar of the Streamlit application to enable code generation.

 ## Usage Examples
 1. Open the application in your web browser.
-2. Enter your OpenAI API key in the sidebar.
+2. Enter your programming requirements in the text area.
-3. Describe your programming requirements in the text area.
+3. Provide your OpenAI API key in the sidebar.
-4. Click the "Generate Code" button to receive:
+4. Click the "Generate Code" button to see the generated code and its explanation.
-   - Fully documented code
-   - Implementation explanation
-   - Edge case considerations

 ## Troubleshooting Tips
-- If you encounter an error related to the OpenAI API, ensure that your API key is valid and has the necessary permissions.
+- Ensure that your OpenAI API key is valid and has the necessary permissions.
-- For issues with package installations, verify that you are using the correct Python version and that your virtual environment is activated.

-Feel free to contribute to the project by submitting issues or pull requests!
+- If you encounter any errors during code generation, check the logs for detailed error messages.
+- Make sure all dependencies are installed correctly by running `pip install -r requirements.txt`.

+This README provides a comprehensive overview of the LangGraph Python Code Generation Assistant, guiding users through setup, usage, and troubleshooting.